Tazaf/ionicitude/README.md

 document.location = 'architectsdk://foo?bar';
 ```

-... that's the signal for the AR View that it needs to call a previsouly registered callback function on the Ionic App, and pass it the URL _(the value of `document.location`)_ as a String argument.
+... that's the signal for the AR View that it needs to call a previsouly registered callback function on the Ionic App (more on that [later](#ionicitude-callback-handling-mechanism-chm)), and pass it the URL _(the value of `document.location`)_ as a String argument.

 ![Callback Function](docs/callback-function.jpg)